tgvashworth/ServiceWorker-Polyfill/README.md

 # ServiceWorker demo

 This is a (partial) [ServiceWorker](https://github.com/slightlyoff/ServiceWorker) implementation, written in JavaScript.
-The idea is to enable exploration the ServiceWorker API and the implications it has for users, applications and developer workflow.
+The idea is to enable exploration of the ServiceWorker API and the implications it has for users, applications and developer workflow.

 ## Setup